We look forward to welcoming you to the regatta and hope you have a very enjoyable and successful couple of days racing.

 There is a mobile catering unit in the competitors area providing fresh coffee, tea, food, cakes and snacks.
 A fully licensed bar will also be operating selling a wide range of refreshments.
-Refreshments are also available in the UTRC Clubhouse at the Finish.

 The Organising Committee asks that all waste is disposed of in the bins provided.